 The Company's head office is located in Vancouver, British Columbia, Canada.
 The operations of the Company are primarily in two geographic areas: Canada and China.
-All of the Company's revenue is generated in China.
-All goodwill and majority of all of the capital assets are located in China.
-A summary of geographical information for the Company's assets and net loss for the years is as follows:
+All of the Company's revenue was generated in China.
+All goodwill and majority of all of the capital assets were located in China.
+A summary of geographical information for the Company's assets and net loss for the periods were as follows: